mustberuss/patentsview/api-changes-2021.md

         "requested too many fields in your request (the locations endpoint ", "currently has restrictions on the number of fields/groups you can ", "request).
 Try slimming down your field list and trying again."
-11. fix ?qry_funs locally.
-It worked in the original version of the R package but not now.
-12. If possible, suppress api-changes-2021.md from producing docs/api-changes-2021.html
+11. If possible, suppress api-changes-2021.md from producing docs/api-changes-2021.html
-13. Clean up utils.R I hadn't noticed until writting test-utils.R that only to_singular is used by the package.  to_plural() and is_plural_endpoint() aren't used, they're hold overs from a failed attempt at making the endpoints singular.
+12. Clean up utils.R I hadn't noticed until writting test-utils.R that only to_singular is used by the package.  to_plural() and is_plural_endpoint() aren't used, they're hold overs from a failed attempt at making the endpoints singular.
-14. A followup is probably in order for the [rOpenSci blog post](https://ropensci.org/blog/2017/09/19/patentsview/) There's an unlinked vignette that reworks the code so it "works" using the new version of the api.
+13. A followup is probably in order for the [rOpenSci blog post](https://ropensci.org/blog/2017/09/19/patentsview/) There's an unlinked vignette that reworks the code so it "works" using the new version of the api.
 README.md's link should be changed if there is a new post.

 ## Questions